SEEKCommons/seekcommons-org-website/core-team.md

                 <div class="content">
                         <div class="inner">
                                 <header class="major">
-                                        <h3>Melissa "M.V."
-Eitzel</h3>
+                                        <h3>MV Eitzel</h3>
                                 </header>
                                 <p>
-                                MV's scholarship sits at the intersection of data science, participatory action research, and feminist Science and Technology Studies.
-She employs a variety of ecoinformatic tools to understand and improve the sustainability of complex social-ecological systems.
+                                MV's scholarship sits at the intersection of data science, participatory action research, and feminist Science and Technology Studies, employing a variety of ecoinformatic tools to understand and improve the sustainability of complex social-ecological systems.
+MV works collaboratively with communities to build data representations and models, supporting analysis and synthesis of community-held data as appropriate.
 MV also applies feminist STS lenses to modeling processes to see potential ways to make knowledge more impactful and social-ecological system management more just.
 MV uses contextualized mixed and integrative methods to create space for qualitative and other forms of knowledge to reside alongside quantitative analysis.
-For SEEKCommons, MV serves as a Co-PI responsible for the organization of convenings, workshops, and training for the fellowship program.
+For SEEKCommons, MV serves as a Co-PI responsible for organizing convenings, workshops, and training for the fellowship program.
                                 </p>
                                 <ul class="actions">
                                         <li><a href="https://mveitzel.org" class="button">More info</a></li>